 Will my child receive speech therapy?

-All students are allocated a Speech and Language Therapist on admission, who will assess their needs, then devise and deliver a plan of intervention through individual or group sessions, according to your child’s specific requirements.
+All young people are allocated a Speech and Language Therapist on admission, who will assess their needs, then devise and deliver a plan of intervention through individual or group sessions, according to your child’s specific requirements.

 What specific services will be available to my child?